 Now… The Digital Altitude event.

-As I just mentioned, the DA community is full of amazing people & I was so eager to meet these people that I actually decided to fly out to Vegas on my own… which I felt was a pretty bold move, but it’s an experience I’ll never forget, and one that I feel has definitely built me up as a person.
+I was actually so desperate to get back to Vegas that I ended up flying out there on my own.
+It’s the first time I’ve ever travelled solo (outside the country at least) and I felt was a pretty bold move, but it’s an experience I’ll never forget and one that I feel has definitely built me up as a person.

 I had a pretty hectic travel schedule to get over to Vegas.
 I’d chosen to fly from London Heathrow airport (despite living 4+ hours away by car), so that meant on top of my 10 hour flight I also had a longgggg drive too.